-The HSE Unit provides training and information to assist workers to identify, treat and manage WHS risk.
-JCU WHS training requirements are detailed in HSE-PRO-015 Training and Competency Procedure and HSE-GUI-015 HSE Training Needs Analysis Guideline.
+The WHS Unit provides training and information to assist workers to identify, treat and manage WHS risk.
+JCU WHS training requirements are detailed in WHS-PRO-004 Training and Competency Procedure.

 JCU has a combination of insurance policies in place to insure field trip participants.
 The level of cover within the different policies varies depending on the participant’s relationship with JCU.
 All participants are responsible for making themselves aware of JCU insurance cover to assist in making an informed decision on any additional insurance requirements.
 Refer to the JCU insurance webpage for further information.